BLIK Level 0

 paid | Payment completed successfully |

-We recommend polling every 2-3 seconds, for a maximum of 2 minutes.
-After that, the BLIK code expires.
+We recommend polling every 2–3 seconds for no more than 2 minutes.
+The BLIK code expires after that time.

-Full endpoint documentation is available in the API Reference - Transaction Details.
+The complete endpoint documentation is available in Transaction Details in the API Reference.

 {